Zylann/godot_voxel/doc/source/blocky_terrain.md

 ### Meshes

 Creating voxel types with the `Cube` geometry is a shortcut that can be used for simple voxels, but the most versatile workflow is to use actual meshes.
-If you change `geometry_type` to `CustomMesh`, you are allowed to assign a mesh resource.
-In this mode, the `Cube tiles` properties are not available, because you will have to assign texture coordinates of the mesh within a 3D modeler like Blender.
+If you use `VoxelBlockyModelMesh`, you are allowed to assign a mesh resource instead.
+The `Cube tiles` properties are not available, because you will have to assign texture coordinates of the mesh within a 3D modeler like Blender.

 ![Blender screenshot for UV editing a block](images/blender_block_uv_mapping.webp)